Bansko, Bulgaria - One of the best places to live in Europe for expats

 In the Czech Republic, Prague offers a charming blend of history, culture, and affordability that transports you to a fairytale-like city.
 It has cobblestone streets, stunning architecture, and lively market squares.
 As you wander through the streets of Prague, you’ll be captivated by its rich history and well-preserved medieval buildings.

-The city’s iconic landmarks, such as Prague Castle and Charles Bridge, add to its magical atmosphere.
+The city’s iconic landmarks, including Prague Castle and Charles Bridge, contribute to its magical atmosphere.
 Beyond its historical charm, Prague boasts a vibrant cultural scene with world-class museums, theaters, and music festivals.
 Additionally, the cost of living in Prague is relatively low compared to other European cities.
 You can enjoy affordable dining options at local restaurants and explore the city’s numerous parks and gardens without breaking the bank.

 Prague Castle at night